 Miners build the Bitcoin blockchain

 PoW is a very energy-consuming method.
-Each miner must run a special program, which means calculating difficult mathematical formulae 24/7.
+Each miner must run a special program, which means calculating mathematical formulae 24/7.
+Miners are basically guessing a winning lottery number.
 One of them eventually “wins the lottery” and gets to add the next block.
-This happens in the Bitcoin network every 10 mins by average.
+This happens in the Bitcoin network every 10 mins on average.

 High energy consumption means high electricity consumption.
 Mining of Bitcoin uses more electricity than the entire country of Ireland, as an example.
 When each block is mined, the creator is rewarded with Bitcoins.
-Currently, the amount is 12,5 bitcoins per block, but this gets halved after some years.
-The next halving comes in May 2020, when the reward drops to 6,25 Bitcoins per block.
+Currently, the amount is 6,25 bitcoins per block.

 This is also how new bitcoins come into existence.
-Over time, the inflation gets smaller and smaller and it eventually stops.
+Over time, inflation gets smaller and smaller and it eventually stops.
 There will be only 21 million Bitcoins created.
+The last bitcoin is created around the year 2140.

 Above is a picture of an ASIC miner built by Chinese manufacturer Bitmain.
 It’s a specialized computer built only for the mining work.
 Some cryptocurrencies can be also mined with GPU and CPU, but this hasn’t been profitable with Bitcoin in many years.